Talk to us 0300 365 3100

 Don’t store items in shared areas

-Unless we have provided a designated area for storage, no items should be kept in any communal area.
+Unless we've provided a designated area for storage, no items should be kept in any communal area.
 This includes rubbish or unwanted goods.

 Get our permission for furnishings

-Don’t install curtains or blinds, doormats, pictures or decorations unless they have been approved by us in writing, in case they are made of potentially flammable materials or could affect how easy it is to leave the building in an emergency.
+Don’t install curtains or blinds, doormats, pictures or decorations unless they've been approved by us in writing, in case they're made of potentially flammable materials or could affect how easy it is to leave the building in an emergency.

 Know the evacuation plan for your building

-You can find it on signs in shared areas.
+You can find your building's evacuation plan on signs in shared areas.

 Keep fire doors closed and report any damage to us